opendocsg/slw-judgments-backfill/2005_SGHC_20/report.md

 _Theft-in-dwelling_

 9       In respect of the theft-in-dwelling offence, I noted that this was committed subsequent to, and before any action had been taken against him for, the CBT offences.
 Nevertheless, the conviction in relation to the theft-in-dwelling offence was a relevant antecedent that could and should be taken into account when considering the sentence for his CBT offences.
-In _PP v Boon Kiah Kin_ [1993] 3 SLR 639 (“ _Boon Kiah Kin_ ”), I had stated at 647–648, [37] that:
+In _PP v Boon Kiah Kin_ <span class="citation">[1993] 3 SLR 639</span> (“ _Boon Kiah Kin_ ”), I had stated at 647–648, [37] that:

  [A]ll earlier offences of similar nature should be put before a sentencer, regardless of whether the

  convictions therefor were obtained before or after the commission of the offence for which the defendant is being sentenced.

-In _Sim Yeow Seng v PP_ [1995] 3 SLR 44, I had reiterated the same at 47, [8] that:
+In _Sim Yeow Seng v PP_ <span class="citation">[1995] 3 SLR 44</span>, I had reiterated the same at 47, [8] that:

  [A] sentencing court should have regard to all of the accused’s antecedents up to the moment of sentencing because these antecedents reveal his character, his attitudes and the likelihood of rehabilitation.
 So long as previous convictions are shown to exist, therefore, it does not matter whether they were in respect of offences committed before or subsequent to the offence for which the court is considering sentence.

-10     The Prosecution referred me to _Lim Poh Tee v PP_ [2001] 1 SLR 674, where I had stated at [40] that:
+10     The Prosecution referred me to _Lim Poh Tee v PP_ <span class="citation">[2001] 1 SLR 674</span>, where I had stated at [40] that:

  [The appellant’s] previous conviction for an unrelated offence of corruption committed in 1998 [after the corruption offence for which the court was considering sentence], revealed his propensity to corrupt means of self-enrichment and correspondingly, a need to deter him from gravitating towards such wrong-doing.
 Accordingly, the district judge was fully entitled to take his previous conviction into account.